karimabuseer/gilded-rose-test/README.md

 ## Approach
 - I immediately moved Shop and Item into two separate files, as is convention (as the file was quite confusing to look at)
-- I then decided to start writing tests to ensure the code had 100% coverage, as .
+- I then decided to start writing tests to ensure the code had 100% coverage, as I was weary of making changes to the code without good visibility on the effect of those changes.
+- I started by writing simple tests to ensure that the item constructor was working correctly, before I started writing tests for the Shop class to ensure all expected behaviour was working correctly.